klis87/redux-requests/packages/redux-saga-requests/README.md

 +     requests: requestsReducer,
     });

-    const sagaMiddleware = createSagaMiddleware();
     const store = createStore(
       reducers,
-      applyMiddleware(sagaMiddleware),
+-     applyMiddleware(thunk),
++     applyMiddleware(...requestsMiddleware),
     );

-    function* rootSaga() {
--     yield takeEvery(FETCH_BOOKS, fetchBooksSaga);
-+     yield all(requestsSagas);
-    }

-    sagaMiddleware.run(rootSaga);
     return store;
   };
 ```
-With `redux-saga-requests`, you no longer need to define error and success actions to do things like error handling
+With `redux-requests`, you no longer need to define error and success actions to do things like error handling
 or showing loading spinners.
-You don't need to write requests related repetitive sagas and reducers either.
+You don't need to write requests response related repetitive actions and reducers either.
 You don't even need to worry about writing selectors, as this library provides optimized selectors out of the box.
 With action helper library like `redux-actions`, you don't even need to write constants!
 So basically you end up writing just actions to manage your whole remote state, so no more famous boilerplate in your Redux apps!